Heart-nosed bat: Behavior and diet

 Heart-nosed bats are nocturnal.
 Depending on when the sun sets, they will wake up and start making their way to their feeding zones.
 They will typically do this a couple minutes before the sun actually sets.
 These bats have a strategy called "hawking" that allows them to collect bugs.
 They also use a "sit-and-wait" strategy.
 The sit-and-wait strategy involves hanging from a perch and waiting until an insect comes along to be preyed upon.
 The sit-and-wait strategy is usually used during the dry season.
 Hawking is usually used when the wet seasons are happening.
 During the dry season, the heart-nosed bats diet primarily consists of terrestrial beetles and leaf gleaning.
-The most common beetles that are fed on are the Scarabeidae, Tenebrionidae, and the Carabidae.
+The most common beetles that are fed on are the Scarabaeidae, Tenebrionidae, and the Carabidae.
 During the wet season, the heart-nosed bat's diet primarily consists of large terrestrial beetles, locusts, katydids, moths, small bats, and frogs.
 These bats mainly stick to themselves and do not mingle with other species.
 The cause of this is unknown.
 There are no known predators that actively seek out heart-nosed bats.
 However, common predators such as snakes, cats, and owls will prey on the young pups if the opportunity arises.
 Heart-nosed bats also take time out of the day to groom themselves and others.
 It is unknown if this helps increase the social bond between the bats as it would in other species.